mljar/mercury/docs/output-files.md

 ### Step 4 - Output files in the web app

-In the Mercury application, there will be additional menu in the side bar with `Output files` button.
+In the Mercury application, there will be additional menu in the sidebar with `Output files` button.
 Please click there to see your files.
 Each file in the directory can be downloaded.

 <img
     style="border: 1px solid #e1e4e5"